lluppesms/bicep.container.registry/readme.md

 ```

-### 3.2a: Manually Publish Bicep Files into the Container Registry
+### 3.2: Publish Bicep Files into the Container Registry

+You can publish Bicep files into the container registry manually or automatically whenever files change.

+#### 3.2a: Manual Publish

-When you want to publish a new Bicep file into the registry, you can run a command similar to the one below.
+When you want to manually publish a new Bicep file into the registry, you can run a command similar to the one below.
 This will push the bicep file into the registry with the module path and version defined.
 However, doing this manually can be rather tedious.

 ``` bash
 $registryName="yourBicepRegistryName"